swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 let otherUserProvider:
     () -> some User
 // ❌ Neither opaque results
-// types, which are a form of
+// types work here, which
-// Generics, work here.
+// are a form of Generics.
 ```

 Evidently, this is a great inconvenience with not so elegant workarounds: